dortania/OpenCore-Post-Install/usb/system-preparation.md

 ioreg -l -p IOService -w0 | grep -i EHC2
 ```

+**If nothing returns(like with the right image)**, you don't need any renames.

+**If one of the 3 entries return(like with the left image)**, you'll need a rename for whatever returns.

-And with that, we now add our needed ACPI renames to our config.plist -> ACPI -> Patch, you can find a pre-made file here(note that you'll need to enable the ones you need):
+If you're in the latter camp, you'll now want to add the needed ACPI renames to your config.plist -> ACPI -> Patch, you can find a pre-made file here(note that you'll need to enable the ones you need):

 * **[usb-rename.plist](https://github.com/dortania/OpenCore-Post-Install/blob/master/extra-files/usb-rename.plist)**
+  * Simply copy over the required patches to your config.plist

 # Parting ways